Info for our visitors

 Elk Valley Nordic Centre

-The first phase of our new trails was prepared in the Fall of 2013 and we should be enjoying them this season as soon as there is enough snow cover.
-The length of the entire loop is 3.2 km.
 To reach the Elk Valley Nordic Centre, go west from Fernie on highway 3.
-At 2.5 km from the bridge, turn right at the Island Lake Lodge sign.
+At 3 km from the bridge, turn right at the Island Lake Lodge sign.
 Follow the road for 0.9 km to the Mt.
 Fernie Provincial Park sign.
 Turn left into the overflow parking lot at 0.2 km.
-The trail head is located on your left about 50 m before the parking lot.
-Signs and trail map are posted at the parking lot.
-Please no dogs on the trails at this time.
+The trail head is located on your left about 50 m before the parking lot and it is indicated by a sign.
+A trail map is posted at the kiosk located in the clearing.
+Please no dogs on the trails at any time.
 Note that more walking trails are located at the far end of the parking lot.
 Enjoy!

 Fernie Alpine Resort

-The FAR resort grooms two skiing loops on the west side of the resort.
-The larger loop is about 9 km long but it has a bypass at the half-way point.
+The FAR resort grooms two skiing loops on the southwest side of the resort.
+The entire course is about 9 km long but it has a bypass at the half-way point.
 A map of the trail is displayed at the parking lot.
 This trail is easy but the short section to reach it from the parking lot is steep and a little challenging.
 Beginners may carry their skis to the start of the loop.
+Dogs on a leash are permitted on these trails.

 The resort does not charge for the use of their trails, but support of the resort businesses is appreciated.